tanin47/lilit-lang/README.md

 ### Beautifully terse

 We aim to reduce the amount of code programmers need to write.
-For example, type inference is essential to avoid the verbosity problem in Java.
+For example, type inference is essential to avoid the verbosity problem in Java (e.g. `Animal animal = new Animal()`).

 We also aim to add solutions to the standard library to prevent programmers from solving trivial problems on their own.
 For example, in Python, programmers implement their own [getting the first element or null](https://stackoverflow.com/questions/363944/python-idiom-to-return-first-item-or-none).